swapnil-shah/react-hooks/README.md

 #### Why not use the callback hook every single time?
 - Please visit [Kent Dodd's blog post](https://kentcdodds.com/blog/usememo-and-usecallback/) to understand why using callback all the time is not a good idea.

+##  `useMemo`
+useMemo is a hook that will only recompute the cached value when one of the dependencies has change.
+This optimisation heads to avoid expensive calculations on every render.